 Casey Moore has developed an innovative and useful model to improve performance called the Productivity Chain.
-She explains it fully in her book, Stop Organizing, Start Producing.
 In a nutshell, here’s how it works:

 - Twelve distinct factors (sets of skills, knowledge, and abilities) determine your overall productivity level.

 - They interrelate, each deeply dependent on and affected by the others, like links in a chain.